HamidShojanazeri/LLM_fine_tuning/README.md

 Full parameter finetuning has its own advantages, in this method there are multiple strategies that can help,

-1- Finetuning on all the layers
+1-  Keep the pretrained model frozen and only finetune the task head for example the classifier model.

-2- Keep most of the layers frozen and only finetune few layer, there are many different techniques here how to choose, freeze/unfreeze layers based on different criteria.
+2- Keep the pretrained model frozen and add few fully connected layers on the top.

-3-  Keep the pretrained model frozen and only finetune the task head for example the classifier model.
+3- Finetuning on all the layers

-4- Keep the pretrained model frozen and add few fully connected layers on the top.
+Also, you can keep most of the layers frozen and only finetune few layer, there are many different techniques here how to choose, freeze/unfreeze layers based on different criteria.

 <div style="display: flex;">
     <img src="docs/feature-based_FN.png" alt="Image 1" width="250" />